Emergency advice

 • difficulty speaking, shown through short sentences and whispering

-• signs of hypoxia such as grey-blue tinge to the lips, earlobes and nailbeds
+• signs of hypoxia such as a grey-blue tinge to the lips, earlobes and nailbeds

 • exhaustion, in the case of a severe attack.